How to fix "Potential Windows Update Database error detected" error

 net start wuauserv

 Close Command Prompt and check if the "Potential Windows Update Database error detected" error is now fixed.

 Perform a Clean boot

 When you start Windows using a normal startup operation, several applications and services start automatically, and then run in the background.
 These programs include basic system processes, antivirus software, system utility applications, and other software that has been previously installed.
-These applications and services can cause software conflicts, and cause the "Potential Windows Update Database error detected" error.
+These applications and services can cause software conflicts, including the "Potential Windows Update Database error detected" error.
 A clean boot is performed to start Windows using a minimal set of drivers and startup programs.
-This helps eliminate software conflicts that occur when you install a program or an update, or when you run a program in Windows.
+This helps eliminate software conflicts that occur when you install a program or update, or when you run a program in Windows.
 To perform a clean boot, type "system configuration" in Search and click on the "System Configuration" result.